mwat56/Nele/README.md

 With `-uc` you can check a user's password:

 	$ ./nele -uc testuser1

 	password:
 		'testuser1' password check successful
 	$ _

 This `-uc` you'll probably never actually use, it was just easy to implement.

 If you want to remove an user account the `-ud` will do the trick (i.e. delete a user):

 	$ ./nele -ud testuser1
 		removed 'testuser1' from list
 	$ _

 When you want to know which users are stored in your password file `-ul` is your friend:

 	$ ./nele -ul
 	matthias

 	$ _

 Since we deleted the `testuser1` before only one entry remains.

 That only leaves `-uu` to update (change) a user's password.

 	$ ./nele -ua testuser2

 	password:
 	repeat pw:
 		added 'testuser2' to list

 	$ ./nele -uu testuser2

 	   password:
 	  repeat pw:
 		updated user 'testuser2' in list

 	$ ./nele -ul
 	matthias
 	testuser2

 	$ _

 First we added (`-ua`) a new user, then we updated the password (`-uu`), and finally we asked for the list of users (`-ul`).

 ### Page/link previews

-If you set the `pageView` INI- or commandline-option to `true` there will be a preview image generated – by way of calling the external [wkhtmltoimage](https://wkhtmltopdf.org/index.html) commandline utility.
+If you set the `Screenshot` INI- or commandline-option to `true` there will be a preview image generated – by way of calling the [ChromeDP](https://github.com/chromedp/chromedp) library.
 Those image files are stored locally (in the `./img/` directory) and may be used as often as you want.

-> **Note** that preview images are created only for links in a _blockquote_ section:
+> **Note** that screenshot images are created only for links in a _blockquote_ section:
 >
 >	`> [link text](http://www.example.org/one.html)`
 >